 When I was growing up, I used to listen to mainstream pop while studying classical music.
 One day, in my teenage years, I stumbled upon a TV show on a music channel named “The Soul of MTV”: it only played videos from Soul and R&B artists.

 “What is THIS?!”
-I remember asking myself (this was way before urban music became popular worldwide)… I was instantly addicted.
+I remember asking myself (this was long before urban music became popular worldwide)… I was instantly addicted.

-Due to my initial music education, the worlds of classical and urban music remained separate for a long time.
+Due to my initial music education, the worlds of classical and urban music remained separate for a significant amount of time.
 Now there is only one distinction in my mind: the music I like and the one I don’t.